The Center for Real Estate Studies

 Harnessing Artificial Intelligence for Equity in Mortgage Finance

-AI has the potential to revolutionize the mortgage industry by increasing efficiency and reducing bias, but it also risks perpetuating racial inequities if not properly implemented.
+AI can transform the mortgage industry by boosting efficiency and reducing bias—but it also risks perpetuating racial inequities if not properly implemented.

 Trust Me, I'm a Bank: What We Know and Don't Know about Trust, Banking Relationships, and Access to Financial Services